-One of the coolest stories I know in all of the gospels is when Jesus meets Philip.
+One of the coolest stories I know in all of the gospels is when Jesus meets Nathanael.
 From a distance, Jesus shouted “Behold!
 An Israelite in whom there is no deceit!”
-Philip, in essence, turns to Jesus, saying, “Do I know you, friend?”
+Nathanael, in essence, turns to Jesus, saying, “Do I know you, friend?”
 Jesus responded simply, “I saw you under the fig tree.”

-I’ve not heard a good explanation of what Jesus meant by this, but Phillip certainly did because at that moment he got up without hesitation and followed Jesus.
+I’ve not heard a good explanation of what Jesus meant by this, but Nathanael certainly did because at that moment he got up without hesitation and followed Jesus.

-I believe that something, at some point, had happened under a fig tree where Philip had an opportunity to be dishonest but was not.
-It was a moment where he thought he was alone, but Jesus somehow saw it all and chose to use it at a strategic point in Philip’s life.
+I believe that something, at some point, had happened under a fig tree where Nathanael had an opportunity to be dishonest but was not.
+It was a moment where he thought he was alone, but Jesus somehow saw it all and chose to use it at a strategic point in Nathanael’s life.